 It has been reported that emergency medical services (EMS) in the United States respond to around 37 million calls per year.
 According to that same study, the average time for an EMS unit to arrive is seven minutes (double that number for rural settings).
 The important thing to remember with those figures is that they are from the time of call.
 What happens if no one is there to see the accident?
 Or cell phone reception is spotty?
 With a fleet management system, managers can track the location of their drivers in real-time.
 In the case of an accident, the software can even trigger an alert to the manager with situation details.
 Once equipped with this information, the manager can quickly relay all known facts to EMS.

 While employee safety is paramount, using a fleet management system can also add business benefits.
 OSHA reports that motor vehicle crashes set employers back an estimated $60 billion annually.
 That figure encompasses medical and legal expenses, property damage, and the resulting loss of productivity.
 There’s also the potential cost of your company’s liability from a negligent employee’s accident.
 An employer may be liable to the tune of $25 million for some employee crashes.
 Not only this but with preventive maintenance in place, the likelihood of an accident is reduced as vehicle health can be guaranteed, rather than assumed.
 Combine good driving with good vehicle health, and both the safety of your fleet and your budget will improve.

-No course of action can end motor vehicle accidents.
-But a fleet management system can improve your drivers’ safety and promote positive choices on the road.
+No course of action can completely eliminate the risk of motor vehicle accidents.
+However, a fleet management system can improve your drivers’ safety and promote safer driving behaviors.
 If you’re interested in implementing a fleet management system in your department, book a demo with EnSight Plus.

 All monitored by you, in real time.
 Are you ready to take control?